jgm/pandoc/test/command/biblatex-report.md

   genre: research report
   id: chiu
   issued: 1978
-  language: 'en-US'
+  language: "en-US"
-  number: 'RC-6947'
+  number: "RC-6947"
   publisher: IBM
   title: A hybrid hierarchical model of a Multiple Virtual Storage (MVS)
     operating system
   type: report
-- abstract: 'The steady state performance of a bulk transfer TCP flow (i.e., a flow with a large amount of data to send, such as FTP transfers) may be characterized by three quantities.
+- abstract: "The steady state performance of a bulk transfer TCP flow (i.e., a flow with a large amount of data to send, such as FTP transfers) may be characterized by three quantities.
 The first is the send rate, which is the amount of data sent by the sender in